(Or not, considering all roommate fics end up the same anyhow.)"

 - Two of the five members of Yuuto's Unwanted Harem in Omamori Himari live with him.
 A third has a magic portal from her apartment to his bedroom, and a fourth lives next door.
 The only reason this qualifies as innocent cohabitation is because none of the girls can get Yuuto alone long enough to do anything naughty to him.

-- In Taiyou No Ie, Mao whose father just wants to get rid of her moves in with her childhood friend Hiro who happens to be living alone.
+- In House of the Sun, Mao whose father just wants to get rid of her moves in with her childhood friend Hiro who happens to be living alone.

-- Mashiro in Sakurasou no Pet na Kanojo said she plans to live with Sorata after graduation.
+- Mashiro in The Pet Girl of Sakurasou said she plans to live with Sorata after graduation.
 She means that in the most literal sense.

 - Dan Slott's run on She-Hulk included Pug sharing an apartment with Jennifer, however this is purely one sided, and extremely awkward for him when she invites overnight guests.